 Thus, you may be starting to get a little nervous about how much you’re spending and how much you’ll take in over the months ahead.

 The good news is that when you start looking at your expenses, you’ll probably find that there are plenty of places where you can cut enough costs to make up for some of the higher prices you’re seeing.
-With prices anticipated to be up between 5-10 percent, and commissions expected to be down over the same period, some brokerages are advising you to tighten your belt by 10-20 percent.
+With prices anticipated to be up between 5 percent and 10 percent, and commissions expected to be down over the same period, some brokerages are advising you to tighten your belt by 10 percent to 20 percent.